How to Install Roon Server on Synology NAS using Docker | Guide

 If you are using Method 1 (Compose), you can set this via the configuration generator.
 If using Method 2, add an environment variable ROON_INSTALL_BRANCH with the value earlyaccess.
 Switching channels takes effect on the next container restart.

-If you are moving an existing Synology Roon installation into Docker, use Roon's built-in backup and restore:
+If you are moving an existing Synology Roon installation into Docker, follow these steps carefully to ensure a smooth transition.

 1. In your current native Roon installation, disable all watched storage folders (Settings > Storage).
-This avoids path conflicts after migration.
+This is crucial to avoid path conflicts and duplicate scanning after migration.
+If you skip this, all files will be treated as new music, and you will lose all edits and listening history.

-2. Create a backup (Settings > Backups > Back Up Now).
+2. Create a backup (Settings > Backups > Back Up Now) and save it to the new /roon-backups folder you created and permissioned in Step 2.

 Common issues

 Performance is poor Confirm that the /Roon mapping points to SSD-backed storage.
-For the best experience, the Roon database should not live on a spinning disk.
+The Roon database should not live on a spinning disk.

-Music folder is missing Confirm that the Synology host folder exists and is mapped to /Music inside the container.
-In Roon, use the container path (/Music), not the Synology host path.
+Music folder is missing Confirm that the Synology host folder is mapped to /Music inside the container.
+In Roon's storage settings, use the container path (/Music), not the Synology host path (/volume1/Music).

 • Related Articles